simonehagey/orbdot/docs/source/example_wasp-12.rst

 Orbital Decay Analysis
 ----------------------
-The final step is to call the :meth:`~orbdot.analysis.Analyzer.orbital_decay_fit` method, which runs an automatic interpretation of the orbital decay fit results:
+The final step of this example is to call the :meth:`~orbdot.analysis.Analyzer.orbital_decay_fit` method, which enables further interpretation of the orbital decay model fit:

 .. code-block:: python